 Since the late 1990s, videoconference (VC) systems have been used in criminal courts in the UK (Plotnikoff & Woolfson, 1999, 2000) as a means to reduce cost, enhance security, and speed up proceedings.
 According to Braun, Davitti, and Dicerto (2016), 90% of Magistrate’s Courts and all Crown Courts were equipped in 2013 with the necessary VC equipment to enable courts to establish an audio and video feed between the participants physically present in a courtroom and the defendant or witness attending from a remote location.
 In other words, defendants can attend their own court hearing without leaving the prison where they are incarcerated.

 Such systems are also used in multilingual court hearings in the UK.
 In this context, the interpreter can be co-located with the participants in court or with the remote defendant or witness.
-Braun (2011) makes a useful distinction by referring to the former setting as Videoconference Interpreting (VCI) A and the latter as VCI B.
+Braun (2011) makes a useful distinction by referring to Videoconference Interpreting (VCI) A, where the interpreter is in the courtroom and VCI B, where the interpreter is co-located with the remote defendant or witness.

 Research in the use of VC systems in courts dates back to the 1990s and was characterised by its primary focus on monolingual court settings.
 More recently, the valuable studies carried out as part of the Avidicus projects have filled in parts of the research void on the use of VC equipment in multilingual legal settings.
 Although these projects and other research cover many different grounds, the interpreter’s perception of her role remains largely unexplored.